kiwitcms/Kiwi/docs/source/contribution.rst

 Contribution
 ============

-Nitrate team welcomes and appreciates any kind of contribution from you in order to make Nitrate better and better.
-Anyone who is interested in Nitrate is able to contribute in various areas, whatever you are a good and experienced developer, documentation writer or even a normal user.
+KiwiTestPad team welcomes and appreciates any kind of contribution from you in order to make KiwiTestPad better and better.
+Anyone who is interested in KiwiTestPad is able to contribute in various areas, whatever you are a good and experienced developer, documentation writer or even a normal user.